vDorst/RTLPlayground/doc/CpuPort.md

 ## Transmissing packets
 Packets are transmitted by preparing a frame-header plus frame in xdata memory and transferring both to the ASIC side via the SFRs.
+The ASIC will transmit packets if bit 0 of RTL837X_REG_TX_CTRL	(0x7860) is set.

 ```
 SS 07 00 00 LL LH 00 00